Options

 After processing, PPRC applies a contrast stretch to map the output to the full tonal range.
 This applies to all modes except raw.
 The options below control how the stretch is computed.
 These options only apply when contrast stretch is enabled.

---clip <percent> (only applies when contrast stretch is enabled)
+Only applies when contrast stretch is enabled.

 Clip both black and white ends by % when computing the stretch (default: 0.001).
 Sets both --clip-black and --clip-white at once.

---clip-black <percent> (only applies when contrast stretch is enabled)
+Only applies when contrast stretch is enabled.

 Clip the darkest % of pixels to black (default: 0.001).

---clip-white <percent> (only applies when contrast stretch is enabled)
+Only applies when contrast stretch is enabled.

 Clip the brightest % of pixels to white (default: 0.001).